Khirbet el-Mastarah: Excavation history

 The site was discovered and surveyed in April 2004 by Adam Zertal during the course of the Manasseh Hill Country Survey.

-An excavation directed by David Ben-Shlomo and Ralph K. Hawkins took place in June 2017.
-During the course of the excavation a number of large and small rounded and oval enclosures of single-course limestone rubble walls were discovered, all of them almost entirely empty of finds.
+Under international law an occupying power is not permitted to carry out archaeological excavations except to preserve or rescue a site.
+An excavation directed by David Ben-Shlomo of Ariel University in the occupied West Bank and Ralph K. Hawkins of Averett University in the United States took place in June 2017.
+During the excavation a number of large and small rounded and oval enclosures of single-course limestone rubble walls were discovered, all of them almost entirely empty of finds.

 Significance

 The site's hidden location most probably indicates the presence of a new population migrating to the central hill country from the east during Iron I, avoiding contact with the native population.
 On this basis the excavation directors believe the site is possibly an early Israelite site, constructed during the early stages of the Israelite Settlement.